ShadyBoukhary/automated-assignment-grading/README.md

 * Requires executable output to be to the console and not a file
 * Does not support assignments that include command-line arguments
 * Executable files must be compatible with the machine running the system
-* Student output must match key exactly
-  * Could result in inaccurate evalutions for
-    * Floating point numbers and precision
-    * Output with student-made desctiptions
+* Output with student-made desctiptions forces all strings to be ignored
-      * E.g `The number of books is 9` or `number of books: 9`
+    * E.g `The number of books is 9` or `number of books: 9` is handled by only comparing numerical values.
+However, if meaningful strings are also present somewhere else in the key, they will be ignored.
-    * Small typos
+      * Possible solution: enable this feature per line rather than per assignment
 * Requires all student output to be consistent
+  * Obvious and necessary for all kinds of automated solutions

 ### Future Work
 All limitations are planned to be resolved.